onlexnet/sin-net-reports/deploy/README.md

    This will generate a config file.
    *ls -la ~/.docker/config.json*
    Now, use this this command to create secret.
-   *kubectl create secret generic regcred --type=kubernetes.io/dockerconfigjson --from-file .dockerconfigjson=$HOME/.docker/config.json*
+   *sudo microk8s.kubectl create secret generic regcred --type=kubernetes.io/dockerconfigjson --from-file .dockerconfigjson=$HOME/.docker/config.json*
    Perfect! now our kubectl is ready to pull image from private repo [using provided secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials)